 PFLAG cares about you.
 If you are considering suicide, read this first

 If you are feeling suicidal now, please stop long enough to read this.
-It will only take about five minutes.
-PFLAG does not want to talk you out of your bad feelings.
-I am not a therapist or other mental health professional; only someone who knows what it is like to be in pain.
+It will only take a few minutes.
+We do not want to talk you out of your bad feelings.
+We know what it is like to be in pain.

-We here at PFLAG don't know who you are, or why you are reading this page.
-We only know that for the moment, you're reading it, and that is good.
-I can assume that you are here because you are troubled and considering ending your life.
-If it were possible, I would prefer to be there with you at this moment, to sit with you and talk, face to face and heart to heart.
+We can assume that you are here because you are troubled and considering ending your life.
+If it were possible, we would prefer to be there with you at this moment, to sit with you and talk, face to face and heart to heart.
 But since that is not possible, we will have to make do with this.

 Well, you're still reading, and that's very good.
-I'd like to ask you to stay with me for the rest of this page.
-I hope it means that you're at least a tiny bit unsure, somewhere deep inside, about whether or not you really will end your life.
-Often people feel that, even in the deepest darkness of despair.
+We hope it means that you're at least a tiny bit unsure, somewhere deep inside, about whether or not you really will end your life.
 Being unsure about dying is okay and normal.
-The fact that you are still alive at this minute means you are still a little bit unsure.
 It means that even while you want to die, at the same time some part of you still wants to live.
-So let's hang on to that, and keep going for a few more minutes.
+So let's hang on to that.

 "Suicide is not chosen; it happens when pain exceeds resources for coping with pain."

 That's all it's about.
-You are not a bad person, or crazy, or weak, or flawed, because you feel suicidal.
+You are not a bad person, or crazy, or weak, or flawed because you feel suicidal.
 It doesn't even mean that you really want to die, it only means that you have more pain than you can cope with right now.
-If I start piling weights on your shoulders, you will eventually collapse if I add enough weights... no matter how much you want to remain standing.
+If someone piled weights on your shoulders, you would eventually collapse ... no matter how much you wanted to remain standing.
 (That's why it's useless for someone to tell you to "cheer up!"
 Of course you would, if you could.)

 When pain exceeds pain coping resources, suicidal feelings are the result.
 Suicide is neither wrong nor right; it is not a defect of character; it is morally neutral.
 It is simply an imbalance of pain versus coping resources.